Fitchburg Line: MBTA era

 On December 27, 1976, the MBTA bought the Boston and Maine Railroad's northside commuter rail assets, including the entire length of the Fitchburg Line.
 The closure of the Lexington Branch the next month represented the limit of the contraction of the northside lines; as a result of the 1970s energy crisis and especially the 1979 energy crisis, a period of rapid expansion began in the end of the 1970s.
 Service was restored to Fitchburg and beyond to on January 13, 1980.
 Potential infill stations in Westminster and South Ashburnham were included in a 1981 fare tariff, but never added.
 Gardner service was ended on January 1, 1987, when Amtrak took over the MBTA contract, due to a dispute between Amtrak and Guilford; the MBTA only owned the trackage to Fitchburg.

-For a period beginning in December 1981, the MBTA and the Montachusett Regional Transit Authority offered coordinated rail/bus service to ski areas at Wachusett Mountain and Mount Watatic on winter Saturdays.
+During the 1980–81 through 1982–83 ski seasons, MBTA and the Montachusett Regional Transit Authority offered coordinated rail/bus service to ski areas at Wachusett Mountain and Mount Watatic on winter Saturdays.
 In December 2006, the MBTA again began branding certain winter weekend round trips as "ski trains".
 The train used includes a car equipped with ski racks; a shuttle bus to Wachusett Mountain connects at Wachusett station.
 (Until the 2016–2017 ski season, the bus ran to Fitchburg station instead.)